Messi-Q/Smart-Contract-Dataset/README.md

 and _assert_ statement contains the comparison between the result of the addition operation and the factor (line 5);
 we label the corresponding function _add_ dose not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.

-case 2:If there is a subtraction operation between the contract variables, when the minute and minus appear in the conditional statement (assert, require, if, while) for comparison, and the conditional statement appears before the subtraction operation;
+Case 2: If there is a subtraction operation between the contract variables, when the minute and minus appear in the conditional statement (assert, require, if, while) for comparison, and the conditional statement appears before the subtraction operation;
 we label the corresponding function dose not exist the Integer Overflow/Underflow vulnerability.